 For the past 4 years I've been growing food ecologically on a quarter acre.
 I created Little Acre Kitchen as a way of bringing together my passions for cooking, growing and creating sustainable food systems.

 It's clear to me that our personal health and the health of our planet go hand in hand.
 Caring for one is caring for the other.
 Little Acre Kitchen is my way of seeking out this dream.

 I use produce from a range of local, organic, ecological and small-scale producers including the Little Acre Kitchen garden where I grow a variety of fruits, vegetables, peas and beans (fresh and for drying), herbs and salad crops.

-Healthy, nourishing, vibrant cuisine catering for plant-based, gluten-free, sugar-free and other dietary requirements.
+Healthy, nourishing & vibrant cuisine suitable for plant-based, gluten-free, sugar-free and other dietary requirements.

 I take care of everything from menu planning and sourcing ingredients to serving up delicious wholesome meals to support your retreat.